IndieDevAwards/Website/Content/article/get-ready-for-the-indie-dev-awards-2024.md

 ---
 author: Tyler Yust
-description: Get Ready for the Indie Dev Awards 2024
+description: The moment you've all been waiting for is here!
+We're excited to announce that...
 alt: The image for 'Get Ready for the Indie Dev Awards 2024'
 date: 2024-06-7 10:00
 image: /images/logo-color-social-share.png